All Episodes

 It's so bad.

-Now, before I do that, I had John Rich and Kaya Jones on Hannity last night, and we if you didn't see it, I'm gonna show it again tonight.
+Now, before I do that, I had John Rich and Kaya Jones on Hannity last night.

 It was a little over an hour before this terrible event took place.

-We've had them on the show just fairly recently, as a matter of fact, uh, about their new single California.
+We've had them on the show just fairly recently, as a matter of fact, about their new single California.

 And every show they invite military people up.

-They hand them the microphone, they let them tell their stories.
+They let them tell their stories.

-By the way, kind of doves dovetails a little bit into this whole NFL issue, which we haven't been spending a whole lot of time talking about.
+By the way, kind of dovetails a little bit into this whole NFL issue, which we haven't been spending a whole lot of time talking about.

-And oh, it was so nice of ESPN to change course, and they decided to air the national anthem on Monday Night Football only because of the Vegas shooting.
+And oh, it was so nice of ESPN to change course and they decided to air the national anthem on Monday Night Football only because of the Vegas shooting.

 Oh, so nice of them to change course.